 On Tuesday, August 20, the Ninth Circuit Court of Appeals in a case entitled Murray v.
 Mayo Clinic, joined four other Circuit Courts of Appeal in holding that a “but for” causation standard applies in ADA discrimination claims.
 This standard is considered to make it more difficult for employees to prove discrimination claims than

 With all of the buzz about potential impending raids by U.S. Immigration and Customs Enforcement (“ICE”), many employers are understandably concerned about the rights of their employees, as well as their own rights and obligations with respect to ICE activity.
-Employers must be careful to not provide assistance to employees beyond providing factual information about … Continue Reading

 In yet another significant victory for employers, the United States Supreme Court has held that the First Amendment prohibits public sector unions from collecting mandatory “agency fees” from non-union members who do not consent to the payment of fees.
 The Court’s ruling in Janus v.
 AFSCME, Council 31 overturns prior precedent that allowed public sector unions to collect these mandatory fees from employees who choose not to be a part of the union.

 Continue Reading Supreme Court Rules Mandatory Union Fees for Public Sector Employees are Unconstitutional